What is word choice, and why does it matter?

 How do words communicate?

-Words are the ground level of writing.
-In all writing, certain words communicate confidence, carefulness, and consideration.
-So how do writers choose these words to build our meanings from the ground up?
+Words are the ground level of writing, and they can communicate confidence, carefulness, and consideration.
+By carefully selecting words, writers build their meanings from the ground up.

 What are generalities?